 5. German Fest

-The last weekend of July, at Henry W. Maier Festival Park, is probably one of my favorite ethnic festivals: German Fest!
-(May or may not be because it’s a majority of my heritage.)
+The last weekend of July, at Henry W. Maier Festival Park, is probably one of my favorite cultural events in Milwaukee: German Fest!
+(Being German…I maaaay be slightly biased.)
 German Fest Milwaukee is larger than Bastille Days; it’s actually one of the largest German Festivals in North America.
-There’s polka music playing, so you can polka dance until your heart’s content!
+There’s polka music playing all over, so you can polka dance until your heart’s content!
 Beer everywhere, from American brands to German brands.
 Bratwursts, wiener schnitzel, bretzels und käse(pretzel & cheese), und kartoffelnsalat (potato salad) are only some of the authentic German foods served at this festival.

 6. Polish Fest

-Tired of beer?
+If you’re tired of beer (but really, who is?)
 Attend the vodka tasting event at Polish Fest!
 Similar to these other festivals, Polish Fest offers authentic cuisine (pierogis with many filling options), vendors, various bands, and contests all relating to Polish heritage.

 7. Irish Fest